xioxu/gorandomua/README.md

 # gorandomua
-Random user agent for golan ( inspired by random-useragent lib in Node.js )
+Random user agent for golang ( inspired by random-useragent lib in Node.js )

 ## Installation